Micaela Holland '11

 Holland came to Bates from Clarkson University in Potsdam, N.Y., where she was head alpine ski coach and director of outdoor recreation in 2015, following two years as assistant coach.

 Holland graduated from Bates in 2011 after competing in three NCAA National Collegiate Ski Championships.
-She replaces Rogan Connell, who had led the program since 2001.
+She replaced Rogan Connell, who had led the program since 2001.

 Holland received the Bates Senior Athletic Citation in 2011 after her stellar career with the Bobcats.
 After entering the program as something of an unknown as a first-year student, the Belmont, Massachusetts native competed at the NCAA Championships in 2008, 2009 and 2011 and served as team captain in her junior and senior years.
 Holland also received Bates' Lloyd Lux Award for excellence in athletic leadership in 2010.